 If you have weak glutes from sitting all day, it’s very likely other muscles are compensating for the lack of function.
 When the glutes are weakened and underactive, it’s very common for the hamstrings to take over their function.
 We see this dynamic in muscle imbalances all throughout the body.
 This is why it can be ineffective to choose large compound movements as a corrective exercise.
 Large compound movements can cause your body to compensate with other muscle groups, allowing the muscle imbalance to continue to develop.

-Corrective exercises are used to treat tendonitis, as injury prevention, pain management, postrehab or even just to incorporate into a routine for maintenance.
+Corrective exercises are used to treat tendonitis, as injury prevention, pain management, post

 After performing an assessment you can begin to understand what particular muscle imbalances you might have, and gain insight into what muscles you might have problems activating and strengthening.
 Including corrective exercises for those muscles into your training program might be a good idea!